 There are still a few small fishing boats kept at the beach and if you’re lucky, you may be able to buy your supper from one of the local fishermen, when they return with their catch.
 Pwllgwaelod has also become a favourite place for artists to come and draw and is also popular with photographers – especially during the summer evenings when there are often superb sunsets.

-This horseshoe shaped silver sand beach, is ideal for families as it is not too big, making it relatively easy to keep an eye on your children at all times.
+This horseshoe-shaped silver sand beach is ideal for families as it is not too big, making it relatively easy to keep an eye on your children at all times.
 There are also plenty of rock pools for young fishing enthusiasts to explore!

 The Coast Path surrounds a working farm of around 200 acres – mostly with sheep and cattle so please take care to keep dogs under control.